knetikmedia/knetikcloud-csharp-net20-client/docs/UsersApi.md

 <a name="updateuser"></a>
 # **UpdateUser**
-> void UpdateUser (string id, ModelUserResource userResource)
+> void UpdateUser (string id, UserResource userResource)

 Update a user